Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • validation.md.

 The author describes the story REQ-014: as an on-call engineer, I want to receive escalation confirmation.
-Then in the plan adds task TASK-033 with implements: [REQ-014].
-And in validation.md places a webhook payload example with fields incident_id, severity, source, and escalation_target.
+Then in the plan they add task TASK-033 with implements: [REQ-014].
+And in validation.md they put an example webhook payload with the fields incident_id, severity, source, and escalation_target.

-What is checked.
+What gets checked.
 The coverage check passes if the link REQ-014 → TASK-033 exists.
 The scope check passes if the action matches the domain model.
 The schema check passes if the payload matches the contract.
-If any of the three layers breaks, spec_gate returns a red status and GitHub does not allow merge.
+If any of the three layers breaks, spec_gate returns a red status and GitHub does not allow merging.

-A telling failure: the author tries to "speed up" processing and adds to plan.md a step POST /pagerduty/force-resolve without a separate requirement and without permission in the domain model.
-Coverage may remain green if the step is formally linked to an existing story.
-But the scope check will block the pull request: autonomous incident closure without operator confirmation is not among the agreed operations.
+A telling failure: the author tries to "speed up" handling and adds the step POST /pagerduty/force-resolve to plan.md without a separate requirement and without permission in the domain model.
+Coverage can stay green if the step is formally tied to an existing story.
+But the scope check will block the pull request: autonomous incident closure without on-call confirmation is not among the agreed operations.

-If the same pull request adds to validation.md a payload with event_code instead of the mandatory incident_id, the schema check produces an independent blocker.
+If the same pull request adds a payload with event_code instead of the required incident_id to validation.md, the schema check produces an independent blocker.
 The team gets two different classes of errors:

-A local quick run before push saves time and makes the specification gate a habitual part of the work cycle.
+A local quick run before push saves time and makes the specification gate a habitual part of the working cycle.
 In pre-commit, run only changed files.
-Leave the full process to GitHub Actions, so as not to slow the developer with a long check of all fixtures.
+Leave the full process to GitHub Actions, so the developer is not slowed down by a long check of all fixtures.

-For an incident project, a command that does three things is sufficient:
+For the incident project, a command is enough that does three things:

 • builds the coverage graph,